Yucheng0208/YOLOv8-Enhanced-LSTM-BT/README.md

    ```

 4. Set up the environment:
-   - Ensure that the necessary Bluetooth modules are installed and configured on your device.
+   - Ensure that your device installs and configures the necessary Bluetooth modules.
    - Update the configuration file `config.yaml` with your device-specific parameters.

 ---